mcross1882/taskr/README.md

 A simple API for tracking the progress of your events.
 Taskr decouples your event management so multiple resources can interact with it without duplicating code across servers.

+### How does it work?

+Lets assume we have the following
+    - `serverA` a backend server that processes jobs
+    - `serverB` a server that provides a web UI for users

+`serverA` can create a `task` and then populate it with `events`.
+At the same time `serverB` can continuously poll the current `task` progress.
+As `serverB` progresses through `events` updates will reflect immediately to any servers polling the progress.

 ### API Overview

 ```